An official website of the State of Oregon

 Data for these report cards come from a variety of sources.
 The achievement data come from state testing results.
 Graduation and outcome data is provided to the state by districts as part of annual data collections.
 Student demographic data is collected as part of the annual student enrollment collections.
 Some of the new elements of the report cards are submitted specifically for this report, including the school goals, safe & welcoming environment, and the about our school sections.

 Many sections of the At-A-Glance School and District Profiles are filled from data collected throughout the year as part of regular data collections.
 However, districts were required to submit some additional pieces of information for this report (school goals, about our school, etc.).
 This information was required to be submitted in both English and Spanish.
 If the information was not submitted, or was not submitted in both languages, those sections were left blank on the At-A-Glance School and District Profiles.

-Under OAR 581-022-1060, by January 15 of the current school year, school districts must make a copy of the state provided school and district report card available to the parent(s) or guardian(s) of each child enrolled in a public school in the school district by doing one or more of the following:
+Under OAR 581-022-1060, by January 15 of the current school year, school districts must make a copy of the state provided school and district At-A-Glance profile available to the parent(s) or guardian(s) of each child enrolled in a public school in the school district by doing one or more of the following:

 District staff are given an opportunity to review and to correct the information they submit describing their students and schools.
 Tests are scored by professionals outside the Oregon Department of Education skilled in this type of work, and the results are thoroughly validated.

 The highest test score from a standard test administration at or above grade level (with or without accommodations) from students (except for first year English Learners (EL students)) enrolled in a district on the first school day in May for a full academic year are included in the At-A-Glance profile and Accountability Details student achievement data.
-Modified assessments are considered non-standard administrations and are not included in report card achievement calculations.
+Modified assessments are considered non-standard administrations and are not included in achievement calculations.
 Extended assessments are included in achievement data.

 For state assessment reports, the Extended Assessment scores are counted as not meeting grade level standards.